-The death benefit options, also referred to as life insurance policy settlement options, refer to the manner in which life insurance policy proceeds are contractually paid out to the named beneficiary (or multiple beneficiaries) following a death benefit claim.
-With regard to life insurance, there are a number of different settlement options that are available to the policy’s named beneficiary for payout of the proceeds.
+The death benefit options, also referred to as life insurance policy settlement options, refer to the manner in which life insurance policy proceeds are contractually paid out to the named beneficiary (or multiple beneficiaries) following a death benefits claim.
+With regard to life insurance, there are a number of different settlement options that are available to the policy’s named beneficiary for a payout of the proceeds.
 The most common choice – and typically the easiest – for most beneficiaries is the lump sum payout.
 This occurs when the beneficiary receives the entire amount of the death benefit (or face amount) proceeds all in one single lump sum.

 There are other life insurance settlement options as well, including a wide array of installment payments with various durations.
-Often, the installment payout option that is chosen by the beneficiary can be set up to pay the benefit proceeds from the policy over the entire life of the beneficiary.
+Often, the installment payout option is chosen by the beneficiary can be set up to pay the benefit proceeds from the policy over the entire life of the beneficiary.

 Some of the installment payout options that are available to life insurance beneficiaries can include the following:

 - Fixed period option